felixfoertsch/felixfoertsch.github.io/_drafts/2020-07-20-Create-a-Telegram-Bot.md

 The way the bot should behave is pretty simple.
 I want to be able to send the bot a sticker and it should put it in the curated pack.
 It should then update the pack so all the clients receive the updated sticker pack.
 Ultimately I want to only subscribe to my personal sticker pack that contains all my favorites.

+Another use case: share the administration of a favorite pack by adding a bot to a group?

 ## Reading the Docs

 Using [@stickerdownloadbot](https://telegram.me/stickerdownloadbot) to download the pictures.